ddmm2020/Intelligent_Early_Warning_System/README.md

 # Upcoming Feature
 1. Use ML technology to discover the danger of ships by time,boat number,person actions and so on.
 2. Use NN pruning technology to accelerate the inference stage.
-3. Clean the code and try to give a end-to-end solution.
+3. Clean the code and try to give an end-to-end solution.
 4. Support more backbone and more model head.

 # visible-L2